PyPSA/nomopyomo/README.md

 Then writes a .lp file for the problem, solves it, and reads back in the solution.

-The script currently works for Load, Generator, Link and Store components, and with the solver cbc/clp.
+The script currently works for Load, Generator, Link, Store and GlobalConstraint components, and with the solver cbc/clp.

 TODO: